OmniBrew/sw5e-data/data/powers/shadow-sight.md

   - castingTime:
       length: 1
       unit: action
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
       length: 1
-      unit: hour
+      unit: round
     range:
       short: Self
-    concentration: False
+    concentration: false
 ---
 You enhance your eyesight with the Force, allowing you to better see in the dark.
 For the duration, you have darkvision out to 60 feet.